brooklabteam/www-ekipafanihy/join.md

 <h2>International Volunteers</h2>

-If you would like to volunteer with us in Madagascar, especially with our field team please contact our Science Advisor, Dr. Cara Brook, at <cbrook@uchicago.edu>.
+If you would like to volunteer with us in Madagascar, especially with our field team please contact our Science Advisor, Dr. Cara Brook, at <cara.brook@ekipafanihy.org>.

 <div style="clear:both;">&nbsp;</div>